US STOCKS-Wall St ends up but still down on week as volatility rules | Headlines

 On Friday, Fed Chair Jerome Powell once again stressed the central bank's focus on bringing back inflation to its 2% target while speaking at a conference.
 Economic data on Friday showed production at U.S. factories fell unexpectedly in the latest indication economic activity was on the wane.

-Gains were led by the communication services consumer discretionary sectors, which have been among the worst performing of the 11 major groups on the year.
-In contrast, energy, the year's best performing sector, fell sharply and was on pace for its biggest weekly percentage drop since March 2020, at the height of the COVID-19 pandemic plunge, on concerns a slowing global economy could sap demand for crude oil.
+Gains were led by the communication services and consumer discretionary sectors, which rose 1.31% and up 1.22%, respectively, on the session.
+The two have been among the worst performing of the 11 major groups on the year.
+In contrast, energy, the year's best performing sector, fell with a 5.57% tumble and suffered its biggest weekly percentage drop since March 2020, on concerns a slowing global economy could sap demand for crude oil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)